-I feel a bit like a movie or drama critic here.
-We have just heard a marvelous drama from John's gospel, and I think we need to see how the drama is structured so we can recognize the underlying message or messages.
-It helps to recognize that John carefully crafted his description of this miraculous event into a drama set in six scenes.
-It also helps to recall that before these events took place, Jesus spoke to the people in the Temple, saying, "I am the light of the world.
+Let's step back, try to clear our heads of preconceptions about this incident, and begin by looking at how the drama is structured so we can recognize the powerful statement about faith.
+Recall that before these events took place, Jesus spoke to the people in the Temple, saying, "I am the light of the world.
 Whoever follows me will never walk in darkness but will have the light of life."
 On that occasion the Pharisees didn't get into it - they simply dismissed Jesus and his claim, declaring that his testimony was not valid because he was testifying on his own behalf.
-Here the controversy between Jesus and the Pharisees deepens, and leads ominously to his third prediction of his coming death.
+Now in this episode that controversy between Jesus and the Pharisees deepens, and leads ominously to his third prediction of his coming death.